-The Orthodontist at Brinton Lake has created an opportunity to have your Beautiful Smile created without hidden costs.
+The Orthodontics at Brinton Lake has created n opportunity t have your Beautiful Smile created without hidden costs.

-Orthodontic treatment straightens your teeth so they look and work better.
-It may even make your face look better, and help your jaw muscles function properly.
-Orthodontic treatment uses braces or other appliances to put gentle pressure on your teeth and eventually move them into the right position.
+Orthodontics treatment straightens your teeth so they look and work better.
+It may even make your face look better, and help your jaw muscles function properly. orthodontic treatment uses braces or other appliances to put gentle pressure on your teeth and eventually move them into the right position.

 Your dentist may do basic orthodontic treatment or refer you to an orthodontist – a dental specialist with two to three years of extra university training in this area.

 A number of factors may affect the size and position of your teeth and jaws.
 Problems like crooked teeth may “run in your family”.
 You may have a habit that affected your teeth, such as thumb-sucking.
 You may have lost a tooth (or teeth), and the teeth that are left may have moved or shifted.

 No matter what the cause, your dentist or orthodontist can treat:

 It’s important to treat these problems because teeth that are crowded, crooked or protruding can make you unhappy with your appearance.
 You may be shy and unwilling to smile because of your teeth.